aescarias/pdfnaut/docs/source/guides/modifying-pdf-metadata.rst

 Reading document information
 ----------------------------

-The DocInfo dictionary can be accessed using the :attr:`.PdfDocument.doc_info` attribute.
-If you want a list of all fields available, you can look at the :class:`.Info` class.
+The DocInfo dictionary can be accessed using the :attr:`.PdfDocument.doc_info` attribute (see :class:`.Info` for a list of available fields).

 Note that the DocInfo dictionary and all of its fields are optional (may be ``None``).